-- Further, if you believe that you have been affected by an email or telephone scam, we recommend you contact your bank and your local police or consider reporting to one or more of the following agencies listed at the bottom of this page.
+- Further, if you believe that you have been affected by a scam, we recommend you contact your bank and your local police or consider reporting to one or more of the agencies listed at the bottom of this page.

 2. What is Caller ID Spoofing?

 The term “Caller ID spoofing” is a term used to describe a telephone scam in which you receive a telephone call from what looks like a legitimate business (caller ID shows a business name and or number) but in fact it is not.
 There are also reports of the calling number displayed being your own home telephone or cell phone number.

 When you answer the call you are told by an automated message that you have won a prize and are asked to dial 1 (or any other digit) to claim the prize.
 Then a fraudster attempts to obtain personal information including credit card information in order for you to receive the prize.
 This can result in unauthorized charges to a credit card or identity theft.

 These calls are fraudulent, and in no way related to Eastlink.
 Consumers should never enter or offer personal information including their credit card information when prompted to by an unknown caller or automated call.
 Eastlink recommends customers simply hang up if they receive such a call.

 3. Requests to Complete Online Surveys